Camouflage under water the art of not being seen by Dr Floor Anthoni (2009) www.seafriends.org.nz/indepth/camouflage.htm

 hunters and photographers do this by wearing clothing with random patterns

-resembling a near-chaotical natural environment.
-They paint their faces
+resembling a near-chaotic natural environment.
+They paint their faces such

-such that the shapes of eyes, nose, mouth, chin, forehead are hidden, and
+that the shapes of eyes, nose, mouth, chin, forehead are hidden, and then

 angular shoulders and heads.
 They do something similar to their rifles